Isidro-Zertucha/Fish-OhMyPosh-Automated-Installation-and-Copy-PATH-From-Bash-Scripts/README.md

 - Downloads Oh My Posh themes
 - Configures Oh My Posh in your PowerShell profile with the kushal theme

+## Available Themes

+The scripts install the kushal theme by default, but Oh My Posh offers many other themes.
+You can browse all available themes at [Oh My Posh Themes](https://ohmypo.sh/docs/themes#kushal).
+After installation, you can change to a different theme by modifying your shell configuration file with your preferred theme from the gallery.

 ## Usage

 ### Linux Usage